miketaylr/miketaylr.com-blog/_posts/2015-04-29-reference-error-ontouchstart-is-not-defined-jquery-flexslider-js-how-does-seo-work.md

 TC-39 [bosom buddies][bb] Brendan and Allen [noted][c8] [that][c9] ES6 specifies things in such a way that these sites will eventually work in all ES<strike>6</strike>2015 compliant browsers.
 Here's the [bug][sm] to track that work in SpiderMonkey.

 Cool!
 Until then, my lonely pull request is still hanging out at [https://github.com/woothemes/FlexSlider/pull/986][pr] (16 months later).
-The good news is FlexSlider is open source, so you're allowed to fix their bugs by manually apply that patch on your site.
+The good news is FlexSlider is open source, so you're allowed to fix their bugs by manually applying that patch on your site.
 Then your touch-enabled slider widget stuff will work in Mobile Firefox browsers.

 [jp]: https://github.com/webcompat/web-bugs/issues/1008#issuecomment-97145732
 [bug]: https://bugzilla.mozilla.org/show_bug.cgi?id=936433